Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 You do get quite a bit of content for free, which is cool.
 Basically, you get access to all the lessons both on desktop and mobile, as well as limited LingQs and lesson imports.
 You gotta pay to get real control of any lessons you want to upload as well as unlimited LingQs.

-Last time I was active on there, I believe the paid plan was $10/month.
-Now there are a TON of options.
+Last time I was active on LingQ, I believe the LingQ price was $10/month.
+Now there are a TON of options, with a TON of different LingQ costs.
 Like, a lot.

 First off, you have the Premium plans.